DixonOrtiz/friki-api/README.md

 ## How To Test

-This project reach to program unit tests for use cases which implement the business logic and for the utils functions that support the app with abstract logic.
+This project seeks to program unit tests for use cases that implement business logic and for utils that support the application with abstract logic.

 ```
 go test ./... -count=1